AliceLinux AliceLinux's (un)official documentation and devblog

 apkg - environment

-You can pass environment to apkg to override defaults and in /etc/apkg.conf.
-Available environment and its default value as follows:
+You can pass environment variables to apkg to override defaults and in /etc/apkg.conf.
+Available environment variables and their default values are as follows:

 env default value description